Patrick Ward (actor)

 Patrick Ward (4 January 1950 – 14 October 2019) was an Australian actor noted for several performances on Australian television.

-He died from cancer on 14 October 2019.
+Early life

+Ward grew up in the Sydney suburb of Marrickville, the son of a taxi driver and payroll mistress.
+He left home and school at the age of 14.
+He worked in several jobs, before joining choreographer Ross Coleman's production of Gotta Move at Sydney's Union Theatre (now Footbridge Theatre) in 1968.
+At 16, he joined the Independent Theatre, where he trained as an actor, before going on to perform at the Killara 680 Coffee Theatre.
+At 17, he came second in a go-go dancing competition for radio station 2UW.

+In his late teens, Ward was signed by Pat Woodley's modelling agency, through which he began landing roles in TV commercials.

 Career

-Early career

-Ward began his career as a dancer in choreographer Ross Coleman's production of Gotta Move at Sydney's Union Theatre (now Footbridge Theatre) around the same time as being signed by Pat Woodley's modelling agency.
-He trained at Sydney's Independent Theatre and signed with International Casting Services run by Gloria Payten who initially secured work for him as an extra in films such as That Lady from Peking and Color Me Dead.
+Ward signed with International Casting Services run by Gloria Payten who initially secured work for him as an extra in films such Color Me Dead (1969) and That Lady from Peking (1975).
+At the beginning of the 1970s he also scored work in various television shows.
+He played Gilbert Bunthorp in the ABC's adaptation of The Cousin from Fiji, a soldier in Spyforce and a Vietnam veteran in The Godfathers.
+Ward played Mike Parsons in early episodes of the television series Number 96 in 1972, before later playing Nicholas Brent in the 1974 film version.

-Television

-At the beginning of the 1970s he was scoring acting work in various television shows.
-He played Gilbert Bunthorp in ABC TV's adaptation of The Cousin from Fiji, a soldier in Spyforce and a Vietnam veteran in The Godfathers.
-Further television roles came in police drama Matlock Police in 1973 and as Sam Wandsworth in the teen soap opera Class of '74.
-He played Nicholas Brent in the 1974 film version of Number 96, and was a regular, Cornelius (aka Corny), in the serial The Unisexers (1975) produced by Cash Harmon Television, the makers of Number 96.
-The Unisexers was cancelled after just three weeks and 16 episodes due to poor ratings.
-Ward had previously played Mike Parsons in the television version of Number 96 in 1972.
+Other early roles came in police drama Matlock Police in 1973 and as Sam Wandsworth in the teen soap opera Class of '74.
+He played the regular role Cornelius (aka 'Corny'), in 1975 serial The Unisexers, produced by Cash Harmon Television, the makers of Number 96.
+However, the series was cancelled after just three weeks and 16 episodes, due to poor ratings.

-Ward had a regular support role as Constable Peter Fleming in the police serial Cop Shop starting late 1977 but left the series within three months of its launch.
+Ward had a regular support role as Constable Peter Fleming in the police serial Cop Shop beginning in late 1977, but left the series within three months of its launch.
 In 1980 he was a regular cast member of a new soap opera, Arcade, created by several members of the creative team from Number 96.
-Arcade was a critical and ratings failure and was cancelled after six weeks on air. and played a guest role in the US series The Love Boat in 1981.
+He played sports shop owner Craig Carmichael.
+Arcade was a critical and ratings failure and was cancelled after six weeks on air.

-Ward subsequently played a regular role in the situation comedy My Two Wives (1992).
-Other TV roles included appearances in A Country Practice (1983), Chances (1991), Phoenix (1992), Mission: Impossible (1988), All Saints (2001), Farscape (2001 and 2003) and Bad Cop, Bad Cop (2003).
-Miniseries appearances include ANZACS and Fields of Fire.